Skip to content

 Mixed

-The old dogma that the adult brain cannot generate new neurons has been revised.
-Neurogenesis occurs in specific brain regions, particularly the hippocampus, throughout adulthood, though the rate and functional significance remain debated.
-Most brain areas retain extremely limited regenerative capacity.
+The old dogma holding that the adult brain cannot generate new neurons has been substantially revised.
+Neurogenesis, the formation of new neurons, does occur in specific brain regions, particularly the hippocampus, throughout adulthood, though the exact rate and functional significance in humans remain actively debated.
+Most other brain regions retain only extremely limited regenerative capacity.

 Bulls are angered by the color red